Young doctor William Beall “W. B.” Carrell returns to Dallas after World War I

 W. B. Carrell, M.D., establishes original Carrell Clinic

-The first orthopedic surgery practice in Dallas, the original structure is an eight-bed clinic on the first floor of a simple house at 3701 Maple Avenue, with Dr. Carrell’s living quarters on the second floor.
+The first orthopedic surgery practice in Dallas, the original structure is an eight-bed clinic on the first floor of a simple house on Junius Street, with Dr. Carrell’s living quarters on the second floor.
 Inspired to make a broader impact, he eagerly answered the call of a group of Texas Masons who approached him about providing care without charge to children with polio, also known as infantile paralysis, as the crippling effects of this disease left young patients with significant orthopedic challenges.
 The clinic is soon seeing 35 pediatric polio cases each week.

 Dr. Carrell and Masonic Fraternity leaders determine need for hospital facility